Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 - This season, the Buccaneers have won ATS in each of their three games as a favorite of 10.5 points or more.

-- Tampa Bay's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).
+- Tampa Bay's games this year have gone over the total in five out of nine opportunities (55.6%).

-- The Buccaneers score seven more points per game (31) than the Giants allow (24).
+- The Buccaneers put up seven more points per game (31) than the Giants allow (24).

-- When Tampa Bay records more than 24 points, it is 3-3 against the spread and 5-1 overall.
+- When Tampa Bay puts up more than 24 points, it is 3-3 against the spread and 5-1 overall.

-- In games that Tampa Bay piles up over 372.4 yards, the team is 2-5 against the spread and 5-2 overall.
+- In games that Tampa Bay totals over 372.4 yards, the team is 2-5 against the spread and 5-2 overall.

-- The Buccaneers have turned the ball over 12 times this season, two fewer than the Giants have forced (14).
+- The Buccaneers have 12 giveaways this season, while the Giants have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Giants.